 - Improved digestion and bowel function due to the increased fiber and water content in high-volume foods.

-- Convenience, as many high-volume foods like fruits and vegetables can be prepared quickly and easily.
+- Convenience, as many high-volume foods such as fruits and vegetables can be prepared quickly and easily.

-- Better weight management as you can eat larger portions of more nutrient-dense foods, helping to reduce cravings for unhealthy snacks.
+- Better weight management, as you can eat larger portions of more nutrient-dense foods, which helps reduce cravings for unhealthy snacks.

 Here are some tips to help you incorporate volume eating into your diet: